-Beijing Yinghe Youshi Technology Co., Ltd. ("Yinghe Youshi") was also qualified as an HNTE and was accordingly entitled to a preferential tax rate of 15% from calendar years 2016 through 2021.
-For calendar year 2022, Yinghe Youshi is subject to EIT rate of 25%.
+Yidu Huida and Beijing Yinghe Youshi Technology Co., Ltd. ("Yinghe Youshi") were qualified as HNTE and accordingly entitled to a preferential tax rate of 15% for calendar year 2021.
+For calendar years 2022 and 2023, Yidu Huida and Yinghe Youshi were subject to EIT rate of 25%.

-Yizhen Xuesi was qualified as "Newly Established Software Enterprise" in calendar year 2017 and therefore it was entitled to a two-year exemption from EIT and a further reduction of tax rate to 12.5% from calendar years 2019 through 2021.
-For calendar years 2022, Yizhen Xuesi was subject to EIT rate of 25%.
+Yizhen Xuesi qualified as "Newly Established Software Enterprise" in calendar year 2017 and therefore it was entitled to a two-year exemption from EIT and a further reduction of tax rate to 12.5% from calendar years 2019 through 2021.
+For calendar year 2022, Yizhen Xuesi was subject to EIT rate of 25%.
+Yizhen Xuesi was qualified as an HNTE and accordingly entitled to a preferential tax rate of 15% for calendar year 2023.
+Yizhen Xuesi is in the process of renew its qualification of HNTE and is expected to be subject to an EIT rate of 15% for 2024 as long as itmaintains its status as an HNTE.

-Beijing Lebai Information Consulting Co., Ltd. ("Lebai Information") was qualified as "Newly Established Software Enterprise" in calendar year 2018 and therefore it was entitled to a two-year exemption from EIT and a further reduction of tax rate to 12.5% from calendar years 2020 and 2021.
-For calendar year 2022, Lebai Information is subject to EIT rate of 25%.
+Beijing Lebai Information Consulting Co., Ltd. ("Lebai Information") was qualified as "Newly Established Software Enterprise" in calendar year 2018 and therefore it was entitled to a two-year exemption from EIT and a further reduction of tax rate to 12.5% for calendar years 2020 and 2021.
+For calendar years 2022 and 2023, Lebai Information is subject to EIT rate of 25%.